SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/add_column.rst

      ADD COLUMN number_of_eyes INT DEFAULT 2 NOT NULL;

-Adding several columns in one command
+Adding Several Columns in One Command
 -------------------------------------------
+This example shows how to add several columns in one command:

 .. code-block:: postgres